frslabs/forus-ios/README.md

      If we need time to show on face we need to pass true boolean.
      If not needed need to pass false.

+ - forus.setCamera = Utility.front.rawValue (default) / Utility.back.rawValue

+    If we need camera mode Front then input should be "forus.setCamera = Utility.front.rawValue" If we need camera mode Back then input should be "forus.setCamera = Utility.back.rawValue"

  - forus.timestampColor = .white (Color) ***(Optional)***

     We can pass which ever color we want to display on Face.